apache/airflow/BREEZE.rst

 that is selected).
 You can start the additional integrations by passing ``--integration`` flag with appropriate integration name when starting Breeze.
 You can specify several ``--integration`` flags to start more than one integration at a time.
-Finally you can specify ``--integration all`` to start all integrations.
+Finally you can specify ``--integration all-testable`` to start all testable integrations and ``--integration all`` to enable all integrations.

 Once integration is started, it will continue to run until the environment is stopped with ``breeze stop`` command. or restarted via ``breeze restart`` command